Jtmonument/LeetCode/README.md

 # LeetCode
-My LeetCode code for various programming problems to improve and demonstrate my ability to problem-solve
+My code for LeetCode programming problems to improve and demonstrate my ability to problem-solve.